 Buyouts.
 Investment in relatively mature, established companies, using a combination of debt and equity financing.

 Special situations.
 Involves restructuring of companies both from a financial and operational standpoint, and may involve the purchase of distressed assets or debt.

 Growth capital.
-This involves the process of working in partnership with a founder or entrepreneur, the private equity investor provides capital to help a company grow.
+This involves the process of working in partnership with a founder or entrepreneur, the investor provides capital to help a company grow.

 Venture capital.
 Investment in new, potentially high-growth, businesses alongside company management.
 Venture-capital financed companies may be exposed to more risk because of their investment in the early stage of the business.

 Private Debt.
 Investment in middle-market companies that provide fixed income returns capitalizing on the illiquidity premium.

 Depending on the investor, a core allocation to private equity may complement other alternative investments, such as real estate and hedge funds.

 As stated earlier, the exit strategy for private equity investors is a crucial part of their investment strategy.
 Without a strategic exit plan, no investor would be willing to take up private equity holdings in any company.

 There are several factors that influence the exit strategy of private equity fund investments – some of them are listed below;

 - The investment cycle – i.e. when will the exit happen